 Among the drivers of colony losses, pests, pathogens, and diseases are considered the most important.
 Most notably from this group, the mite Varroa destructor Anderson and Trueman, a native ectoparasite of the Asian honey bee, Apis cerana Fabricius, accidentally introduced in honey bee (Apis mellifera L.) colonies in Europe and North America, from where it has expanded its host range globally (Rosenkranz et al. 2010).
 This hemolymph-feeder parasitizes adults, last instars, and pupae (Dietemann et al. 2013).
 The effects of hematophagy include physical deformities (stunted abdomen, deformed wings) and reduced vitality and longevity (Genersch 2010).
 However, more severe effects from this parasite stem from the viruses it vectors, which have been implicated in large-scale colony collapses.
 Some examples of these viruses include Deformed Wing Virus, Chronic Bee Paralysis Virus, Acute Bee Paralysis Virus, Israeli Acute Paralysis Virus, and Kashmir Bee Virus (Le Conte et al. 2010).
 Characteristic symptoms of these infections include wing deformities, abnormal trembling motion of the wings, loss of hair from the thorax and abdomen resulting in hairless black bodies, and the inability to fly, ultimately leading to death (Genersch 2010).

 Research activities in the last two decades have led to the development of an array of mite control arsenals.
-These seemingly diverse management tools are broadly categorized into three areas: (1) chemical methods, which involve the use of synthetic chemicals; (2) natural product acaricides; and (3) organic acids, biotechnological method involving drone brood removal and bee breeding tools for Varroa-sensitive hygienic behaviors (Plettner et al. 2016).
+These diverse management tools are broadly categorized into three areas: (1) chemical treatment; (2) biotechnical intervention (e.g. drone brood removal); and (3) bee breeding (primarily for Varroa-sensitive hygienic behaviors) (Plettner et al. 2016).
 Synthetic acaricides taint hive products, select for pesticide resistance in the mite, and may harm bees (Rosenkranz et al. 2010).

 Biotechnological manipulation is too labor-intensive and unsuitable for large-scale operations, whereas breeding stock maintenance is capital-intensive (Plettner et al. 2016).
 However, Africanized bees and other small bee populations around the world seem to survive mite infestation without any treatment (Muli et al. 2014).
 Understanding the bee coping mechanisms will likely reveal new insights and avenues for new tools.
 This is part of ongoing interdisciplinary research at the African Bee Reference Laboratory at the International Centre of Insect Physiology and Ecology (icipe), Nairobi, Kenya.
 The take-home message; an investment in V. destructor management will definitely contribute to a safer future through sustainable pollination services.